hitshoCodes/TateBot-Discord/README.md

 1. Download the ZIP file of this repository by clicking on the green "Code" button and then selecting "Download ZIP".
 2. Extract the contents of the ZIP file to your desired location.
-3. Create a `settings.json` file in the same directory as `main.py` with your OpenAI API key and Discord bot token.
+3. Edit a `settings.json` file in the same directory as `main.py` with your OpenAI API key and Discord bot token.
-4. Customize the bot as needed, such as adding additional phrases or modifying the behavior.
-5. Run the bot using `python main.py` in the terminal.
+4. Run the bot using `python main.py` in the terminal.

 ## Disclaimer ⚠️